mcwg/mcwg.github.io/resourcesSingle8e/sec2-1/index.md

 ## Coreq Materials for the Section

-### Coreq Assesments
+### Quick Assessments
-Great way to figure out if your students need some review before you get to this section.
+Quickly figure out if your students need some review before you get to this section.

 If you find students need review, follow up with the corresponding coreq worksheet below.